Kowsi/Harold-Financial_Planning/README.md

 ## Background

-Here we are connecting the accounts and simulating the retirement investment projections.
+Here we are connecting the accounts and simulating the retirement investment projections using the sample transaction data from Plaid API.
 We use Plaid APIs to obtain account transactions and fetch retirement portfolio prices.

 Below are the analysis we are going to do: